LyostK/Devia-knob/README.md

 4. Volume changes are sent to: `POST /ipcontrol/v1/systems/{systemId}/sources/current/soundControl/volume`
 5. LVGL draws a circular gauge reflecting the current volume, and the rotary encoder updates it smoothly.

+## 🔧 How devialet_volume.sh works:
+It sends HTTP POST requests to the speaker’s IP address and system ID using curl.
+Depending on the argument you give:
+- up → increases the volume
+- down → decreases the volume
+- a number (e.g., 45) → sets the volume to that percentage
+- get → retrieves and displays the current volume using jq for JSON formatting

 ## 🖥️ Automation script

 // IN PROCESS //